Jess

 What I can help with

-I often support people who are experiencing:
+I often support people experiencing:

 • Anxiety and overthinking